3dcitydb/3dcitydb-docs/source/overview/index.rst

 The 3D City Database and all bundled tools are free and open source software.
-The database schema is available for the open source database PostgreSQL/PostGIS and the commercial Oracle Spatial/Locator Database solution.
+The database schema is available for the open source database PostgreSQL/PostGIS and the commercial Oracle Spatial Database solution.
 Both database systems are highly optimized, de-facto industry standards for storing and querying 3D spatial data.
 The geometry data types and spatial functions offered by both systems follow common OGC and GIS standards.
 This way the data stored in the 3D City Database